Mridul98/Neural-Style-Transfer/README.md

     5. A gif will be generated named 'output.gif'

-### Note: The production version of this project is under development which can be found in backend/ directory
+### Note: The production version of this project is under development which can be found in backend/ directory.